Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Associated Quantum Vector Bundles, Induced Quantum Linear Connections and Hermitian Structures

+In the {\it classical} case, given a principal $G$--bundle $\pi:P\longrightarrow B$ and a linear representation $\alpha:G\longrightarrow GL(V)$, there is a canonical isomorphism between associated vector bundle--valued differential forms of $B$ and basic differential forms of $P$ of type $\alpha$ \cite{nodg}.
+Moreover, this isomorphism allows to define the exterior derivative of the induced linear connection in terms of the covariant derivative of a principal connection \cite{nodg}.
+The definitions of $E^V_\l$, $E^V_\r$, the fact that $\Upsilon_{V}$ and $\widehat{\Upsilon}_{V}$ are isomorphisms, and equations (\ref{3.f10.3}) and (\ref{3.f10.6}) are all {\it non--commutative geometrical} counterparts of these results in differential geometry.

-In accordance with \cite{br2}, $GM\,\square^{G}\, V^{\alpha\,\ast} \cong \Gamma^\l(M,V^{\alpha}M)$ (for the natural left coaction on $V^{\alpha\,\ast}$, the dual space of $V^{\alpha}$), which is the commonly accepted construction of the associated qvb.
-Nevertheless, we have decided to use $\Gamma^\l(M,V^{\alpha}M)$ and $\Gamma^\r(M,V^{\alpha}M)$ because in this way, the definitions of $\nabla^{\omega}_\alpha$, $\widehat{\nabla}^{\omega}_\alpha$ are completely analogous to its {\it classical} counterparts (in Differential Geometry, both connections are the same); not to mention that it is easier to work with, because it will allow us to do explicit calculations, like the reader will verify in the rest of this paper.
-In addition, by using intertwining maps the definition of the {\it canonical hermitian structure} will look more natural.
+In accordance with \cite{br2}, $P\,\square^{H}\, V^{\#} \cong E^V_\l$ (for the natural left coaction on $V^{\#}$, the dual space of $V$).
+This construction is the commonly accepted one for associated qvb's.
+Nevertheless, we have chosen to work with $E^V_\l$ and $E^V_\r$ because, in this way, the definitions of $\nabla^{\omega}_V$ and $\widehat{\nabla}^{\omega}_V$ (and their exterior covariant derivatives) become completely analogous to their {\it classical} counterparts (in differential geometry, both connections coincide).
+Furthermore, they are easier to work with, as they permit explicit calculations, as the reader will verify in the remainder of this paper.
+In addition, by using intertwining maps, the definition of the canonical Hermitian structure appears more natural.